unibo-spe/spe-slides/content/08-advanced-git/_index.md

 * *save and exit* the editor
 * Git *rewinds you back to the last commit in that list*
 * Git processes the commands, and, if needed, drops you on the command line to make changes
-* There, you have full control, you can even *split* commits by commit multiple times different changes
+* There, you have full control, you can even *split* commits by committing different changes multiple times
 * Once you're satisfied with your changes, run `git rebase --continue`

 ---